 Jean Michel Jarre joins Nile Rodgers as AFEM Ambassador

-International dance music advocacy organisation the Association for Electronic Music (AFEM) today announced that electronic music pioneer Jean Michel Jarre has been appointed an Ambassador for the group.
+International dance music advocacy organization the Association for Electronic Music (AFEM) today announced that electronic music pioneer Jean Michel Jarre has been appointed an Ambassador for the group.

 International dance music advocacy organisation the Association for Electronic Music (AFEM) today announced that electronic music pioneer Jean Michel Jarre has been appointed an Ambassador for the group.
 Jarre's decision to throw his weight behind AFEM was announced at the International Music Summit - dubbed the "TED of music conferences" - in Ibiza this morning.